Nigeria’s Christians in Crisis

 What is the cost of the program?

 Answer: Each farm will cost about $15,000 and feed 300 to 500 victims for an entire year.
 This is an incredibly effective means of caring for the victims of Boko Haram and Fulani militants.
 In the end, it works out to about $30 per person to feed them for an entire year.

 Nigeria is the biggest killing ground

 of Christians today

 Christian farming villages are repeatedly attacked in Nigeria’s Middle Belt region.
 Tens of thousands have died over the last 20 years.
-Nigeria is actually the bullseye of Christian persecution in the world, but few are aware of it.
+Nigeria is the bullseye of Christian persecution worldwide, but few are aware of it.
 Hundreds of thousands of Christians have lost everything and are living as refugees.

 Two Main Players

 - Boko Haram: Organized, structured, armed Islamist militant group based primarily in the North.
 Remember the kidnapping of the Chibok Girls?
 That was Boko Haram.

 - Fulani Militants: Nomadic cattle herders that are armed and intent on driving Christians out of Nigeria’s Middle Belt.
 They attack Christian farming villages at night and kill the Christians using machetes and guns.
 They are just as deadly as Boko Haram but less well known.